UKCloud/documentation/articles/portal/ptl-how-restrict-access-vcloud-api.md

 ---
-title: How to restrict access to the vCloud API | UKCloud Ltd
+title: How to restrict access to the vCloud API
 description: Shows how to create a whitelist of IP addresses to restrict access to the vCloud API
 services: portal
 author: Sue Highmoor